 Wherever there's light, there's also shadow.
 Classic barcode labels also have disadvantages that can be avoided by using other, more complex coding systems.
 Like most labels, barcode labels are sensitive to external environmental conditions.
 They can get dirty or wet.

 To automatically read the barcodes, the products marked with barcode labels must be positioned exactly on the reader or cash register.
 In addition, despite the coding, relatively little information can be stored in a simple barcode, otherwise it would simply become too long.

-Here you will find information on REA encoding checks
+Here you will find information on REA encoding checks done at labelprint24.

 Visual contact is required to read barcodes.
 RFID labels can replace barcode labels because no visual contact is required to scan them.
 However, RFID technology is still too expensive to replace barcode labels at the product level, but RFID tags are gaining ground in logistics and internal goods transport.

 A typical example of this development is the retail trade: labelling with barcode labels, 2-D labels, and numbered labels developed in the retail trade from the mere indication of legally prescribed data (e.g. best-before dates for foodstuffs) to an integral component of the supply chain (to ensure full shelves).
 The barcode label tells the inventory management system the identity of the product and where/when it was produced.
 If a product needs to be recalled, the barcode label gives the manufacturer a chain of evidence that allows prompt recalls to protect consumers whilst minimising the damage to the brand reputation.

 In a further evolutionary step, customers can now find out more about the history of any product at the POS or at home by scanning the barcode label using a smartphone app.
 The range of possibilities for information transfer and marketing, especially, is breath-taking.
 Sweepstakes, social media networking, and explanatory videos can already be called up directly at the POS.
 Not to mention measurements of individual purchasing behaviours.